everpub/openscienceprize/proposal.md

 We emphasize that we do not expect to provide a definitive solution to the problem in the near future.
-Our immediate goal is to provide a first usable platform for publishing computer-aided research, which will then be improved over time based on the feedback from its users.
+Our immediate goal is to provide a usable platform for publishing computer-aided research, which will then be improved over time by bringing onboard scientists, librarians, and publishers.
+We aim at building a community around these ideas, which is a critical part of the success of the project.
-This first step will also assemble a trans-disciplinary community of people who have worked on individual aspects of the problem in the past.
 In addition to _enabling_ Open Science, this project is also meant to be an _example_ of Open Science.

 ## Introduction: